douglas-george/timberhearth/storybook/story.md

 “Thank you,” Jessica said.

-Gabriel hesitated.
-“Is there anything else we should know?”
+Gabriel hesitated. ”Is there anything else we should know?”

 Whistlewing paused.

-“Only this,” he said.
-“Sometimes, the shadows we fear are nothing more than someone else’s light—seen from the wrong side.”
+“Only this,” he said. ”Sometimes, the shadows we fear are nothing more than someone else’s light—seen from the wrong side.”

 And with that, the owl turned his gaze toward the high window, where the first sliver of moonlight had begun to pierce the clouds.

-# Chapter Seven: The Alley of Eyes
+## Chapter Seven: The Alley of Eyes

 The alley behind the Willowglen Bakery was narrow, crooked, and not particularly well-swept.
 Crates leaned against the walls in tilted stacks, and the scent of old dough and singed sugar still clung faintly to the bricks.
 It was the kind of place cats prowled during the day and shadows prowled at night.

 Jessica and Gabriel stood at the entrance, lantern in hand, the flickering light throwing long, twitching shapes across the cobblestones.
 The festival had ended hours ago.
 Most windows were shuttered.
 The square was silent.

-"This is where the tracks led," Jessica whispered.
+“This is where the tracks led,” Jessica whispered.

 Gabriel nodded.
-"I saw something move.
-Just then."
+“I saw something move.
+Just then.”

 Then it happened—